 Strasbourg has some of the prettiest Christmas light displays we’ve seen in Europe, especially near the Strasbourg Cathedral and in the La Petite France neighborhood.

-Be sure to make time for at least one walk through town near sunset in order to snap all the Christmas light photos!
+Be sure to make time for at least one walk through town near sunset in order to snap photos of your favorite Christmas lights and decorations at their most festive.

 Tips for Visiting the Strasbourg Christmas Markets